EMDR Therapy for Emotional Neglect | Grand Rapids Trauma Therapist

 EMDR therapy for adults • Licensed in Michigan & Ohio • Verified profiles on Psychology Today & GoodTherapy

-Trauma Therapy for Adults Who Feel Unseen — Even When Life Looks “Good”
+Trauma Therapy for Adults Who Feel Something Is Missing Even When Life Looks “Good”

 You’re not the only one.

-This is often the impact of emotional neglect and relational trauma — sometimes also described as Complex Post-Traumatic Stress Disorder.
+This is often the impact of emotional neglect and relational trauma, sometimes also described as Complex Trauma or CPTSD.

 And it’s something that can change.